JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 You can find the full list in the [Kotlin compiler source code](https://github.com/JetBrains/kotlin/blob/master/core/compiler.common.jvm/src/org/jetbrains/kotlin/load/java/JvmAnnotationNames.kt).

-### Annotating type parameters
+### Annotating type arguments and type parameters

-You can annotate type arguments of generic types to provide nullability information for them as well.
+You can annotate type arguments and type parameters of generic types to provide nullability information for them as well.

+> All examples in the section use JetBrains nullability annotations from the `org.jetbrains.annotations` package.
+>
+{type="note"}

+#### Type arguments

-For example, consider these annotations on a Java declaration:
+Consider these annotations on a Java declaration:

 ```java
 @NotNull